teyannaearle/FSW-Text-Based-Adventure/README.md

 This project will build on the skills that you've learned after your first couple weeks of programming in JavaScript!
 You will build a command line application that plays a text-based adventure game.

+### Examples

 Look [here](https://classicreload.com/zork-i.html) and [here](http://www.bbc.co.uk/programmes/articles/1g84m0sXpnNCv84GpN2PLZG/the-hitchhikers-guide-to-the-galaxy-game-30th-anniversary-edition) for a couple examples of the genre.
-Be creative with your app.
-Apps will be evaluated by the following criteria:
+Be creative!

+### Reading input

 This project imports an npm module called `readline-sync` that allows the user to enter input to the terminal.
 The line at the top: `const readline = require('readline-sync')` gives you access to this functionality